OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 * Individual Security Practices could provide indicators of success or failure of individual application security initiatives.
 * Effort metrics helps ensure application security work is directed at the more relevant and important technologies and disciplines.

-When defining the overall metrics strategy,keep the end-goal in mind and define what decisions can be made as a result of changes in KPIs and metrics as soon as possible, to help guide development of metrics.
+When defining the overall metrics strategy, keep the end-goal in mind and define what decisions can be made as a result of changes in KPIs and metrics as soon as possible, to help guide development of metrics.

 ### Maturity Questions
 #### Q 1